 Agriculture Spray Machine

-Any spray that you use has liquids – be it a perfume, water or in case of an agricultural sprayer, pesticides.
+Any spray that you use has liquids – be it a perfume, water or in the case of an agricultural sprayer, pesticides.
 You can use it for irrigation too, but it is more efficient for spraying pesticides, herbicides and fertilizers in the soil.

 Sprayers can be hand-operated or pulled by tractors.
 The latter is always more convenient to use for obvious reasons.
 You get plenty of different types of sprayers, based on the volume and pressure with which you can spray the liquid.
 Here’s how they all basically work: